wurdum/arb-wallet-scripts/README.md

 ### Call Stylus Contracts from L1

 The `l1tostylus` command allows you to call functions on your Stylus contracts from L1.
-The transaction is sent to L1 and then automatically forwarded to L2.
+The transaction is sent to L1 and then automatically forwarded to L2 using the `sendL1FundedContractTransaction` method of the Arbitrum Inbox contract.

 ```bash
 # Call a state-modifying function from L1